TONG-H

 property chain

-when we access the property of an object, first the engine will try to find the property in the object, if it doesn’t find, then it will look at the object.__proto__, if it still doesn’t find , then look at the object.__proto__.__proto__,…. at the end of the prototype chain of __proto__, the engine will find the Object.prototype, in which the prototype is null, then the engine will be sure that the property doesn’t exist.
+when we access an object‘s property, first the engine will try to find the property within the object itself. if it doesn’t find, it then look at the object.__proto__. if it still doesn’t find , it continues up the __proto__ chain, checking each subsequent __proto__. until it find Object.prototype, in which the prototype is null, then the engine can conclude that the property doesn’t exist.

 diff between constructor and normal function